ibm-cloud-docs/solution-tutorials/isolated-cloud-foundry-enterprise-apps.md

 1. [Prepare your {{site.data.keyword.cloud_notm}} account](https://{DomainName}/docs/cloud-foundry/prepare-account.html) to ensure creation of required infrastructure resources.
 2. From the {{site.data.keyword.cloud_notm}} catalog, create a service instance of [Cloud Foundry Enterprise Environment](https://{DomainName}/cfadmin/create).
 3. Configure CFEE by providing the following:
-   - Select a plan.
+   - Select the **Standard** plan.
    - Enter a **Name** for the service instance.
    - Select a **Resource group** in which the environment is created.
 You'll need permission to access at least one resource group in the account to be able to create an CFEE.
-   - Select a **Location** where the instance is deployed.
+   - Select a **Geography** and **Location** where the instance is deployed.
 See the list of [available provisioning locations and data centers](https://{DomainName}/docs/cloud-foundry/index.html#provisioning-targets).
+   - Select a public Cloud Foundry **Organization** and **Space** where **{{site.data.keyword.composeForPostgreSQL}}** will be deployed.
    - Select the **Number of cells** for the Cloud Foundry environment.
 A cell runs Diego and Cloud Foundry applications.
-Select at least **2** cells to ensure highly available applications.
+At least **2** cells are required for highly available applications.
    - Select the **Machine type**, which determines the size of the Cloud Foundry cells (CPU and memory) .
-   - In the **{{site.data.keyword.composeForPostgreSQL}}** fields, select one of the public organizations, then select one of the spaces available in that organization.
-The {{site.data.keyword.composeForPostgreSQL}} instance, a required dependency, will be provisioned in the selected space.
 4. Review the **Infrastructure** section to view the properties of the Kubernetes cluster supporting CFEE.
 The **Number of worker nodes** equals the number of cells plus 2.
 Two of the provisioned Kubernetes worker nodes act as the CFEE control plane.
 The Kubernetes cluster on which the environment is deployed will appear in the {{site.data.keyword.cloud_notm}} [Clusters](https://{DomainName}/containers-kubernetes/clusters) dashboard.
 5. Click the **Create** button to begin automated deployment.

-The automated deployment takes aroung 90 to 120 minutes.
-Once successfully created, you'll receive multiple emails confirming the provisioning of CFEE and supporting services.
+The automated deployment takes approximately 90 to 120 minutes.
+Once successfully created, you'll receive an email confirming the provisioning of CFEE and supporting services.

 ### Create organizations and spaces